What are the typical withholdings and basic tax rates?

 As the year progresses, you need to make sure that your actual earnings match the projections you made in determining your estimated tax obligation.
 If you’re making less than you anticipated, and hence overpaying estimated taxes, then generally the government wants you to continue making the payments as you predicted.
 But if you’re making much more than you projected, you must make arrangements to make up the difference as soon as possible.
 Even if you make quarterly payments, you could be penalized if you pay less than 90 percent of the current year’s earnings and you also pay less than 100 percent of last year’s earnings.

 If you are self-employed, you must file a Schedule C each year along with your Form 1040.
 The Schedule C is where you report your business earnings and expenses and calculate your net profit or loss.
 You’ll also include your estimated tax payments on the Form 1040, deducting them from your total tax obligation to calculate any remaining tax due.
-This amount should be sent, along with the tax forms, by April 15 each year.
+This amount should be sent, along with your tax forms, by the individual filing deadline on April 15 each year, or the following Monday, if the deadline falls on a weekend.

-As a general rule, it’s best to set aside your self-employment tax and all other estimated taxes as soon as you receive any business income, so you don’t have to come up with a large sum to make your quarterly and annual payments.
+As a general rule, it’s best to set aside your self-employment tax and all other estimated taxes as soon as you receive any business income.
+Doing so means you do not have to come up with a large sum to make your quarterly and annual payments.

 Getting More Help